 There are always two sides to every story.
 You have to see the perspectives of both sides to understand a situation and to anticipate what may be ahead.
 Take the trade issue with China – a pivotal global economic concern.
 The stakes are high.
 Not only does it set two major economies at odds, it sets the tone for global trade in general (how open is it), influences the global growth trajectory, and has geopolitical impact.
 The approach is risky.
 This is not the jawboning of the past where rhetoric was just that – words; now there are tariff shots across the bow and the reloading of policy guns.
 Let’s look to see what each side believes.

 Trump has been clear in saying that he thinks the balance of trade with China is unfair.
 First, there is the gap in the trade of goods.
 According to work by Goldman Sachs, the US trade deficit (in goods) with China is $373bln which is almost half of the total trade deficit (in goods) the US has with the entire world ($768bln).
 Most of the deficit with China is in the category of computers ($167bln) followed by apparel ($49bln), electrical equipment ($40bln), and miscellaneous manufacturing ($38bln).
 Then there is the issue of market access.
 Current consumption by Americans equals $12.8trln a year (bigger than the size of the entire Chinese economy) which is roughly $39,000 for every single one of the 325mm people in the country (all ages).
 Access also relates to corporate intellectual property.
 China has become increasingly acquisitive, especially in the technology sector.
 So much so that recently there were laws enacted on national security grounds requiring increased US government scrutiny of acquisitions of US companies holding “critical technology” as well as investments by foreign investors into US private equity and venture funds seeking to back into ownership of critical technology.
+For instance, an indicators for day trading tools needs to be monitored to see the real-time day-to-day signal of market buying and selling.
 From the US perspective, this scrutiny is necessary to counterbalance what is seen as unfair treatment when US companies operate in China and are required to transfer technical knowledge or seek to acquire Chinese companies but are blocked.

 China on the other hand sees things a bit differently.
 According to work conducted by Deutsche Bank, when you add in the amount of goods sold by US subsidiaries operating in China (thus not included in trade data) as well as services (both imported and through US subsidiaries) then the US actually has a small surplus!
 In terms of market access, as attractive as the US consumer is, think about the sheer masses in China whose incomes are on the rise.
 There are roughly 330mm millennials in China alone (the size of the entire population in the US) whose incomes are broadly expected to surpass their parents (unlike the US where Stanford economist Raj Chetty estimates the probability at roughly 50%).
 There is both size and growth to their consumption story.
 While the tariff talk has not yet centered on technology and intellectual property, do not expect China to back off when it does.
 Technology is a critical component to their government’s roadmap to the future (which they call Made in China 2025) and deemed strategically necessary.